emissary-ingress/emissary/docs/howtos/cert-manager.md

 # Cert-Manager and Ambassador Edge Stack

-**Note:** Cert-manager release v0.15 removed legacy CRD support.
+**Note:** Cert-manager release v0.15 [removed legacy CRD support](https://cert-manager.io/docs/installation/upgrading/upgrading-0.14-0.15/).
 This document has been updated to use CRD standards specified in v0.15.
+For more details about upgrading existing installations of cert-manager, see the [Upgrading](https://cert-manager.io/docs/installation/upgrading/) page

 cert-manager is still required for DNS-01 challenges for wildcard domains and when using Ambassador OSS.